Is it possible to predict movements in the stock market?

-- Stock markets go up and stock markets go down.
-Why do they go up and down?
+Why do stock marketsgo up and down?
 Because the market is a place where buyers and sellers converge.
 When there are more buyers than sellers, the price increases.
 When there are more sellers than buyers, the price decreases.
 So what causes people to buy and sell?
 I believe it has more to do with emotion than logic.
 Because emotion is unpredictable, stock market movements will be unpredictable.
 It’s futile to try to predict where markets are going.
 They are designed to be unpredictable.

 Unfortunately for all of us, the stock market is unpredictable and uncontrollable.
 That’s exactly why it can be so frustrating for so many people.
 The market can also be a sea of opportunity to make money as long as you employ smart prudent investment strategies.
 Don’t get caught up in thinking the stock market can be your secret way to get from rags to riches.
 That kind of speculation is about as risky as the casino or lottery and we know the odds of winning at that game.

 Some people will argue that if it’s too hot in the kitchen, then get out but also know the consequence of getting out . . . there’s not much for alternatives.
 Others seek safety within the market but I think it’s best to find safety outside the market.

 We are in 100 percent agreement that it is a waste of time spending even one hour trying to predict where stock prices are headed this year.